FIFA is under investigation for World Cup ticket pricing by N.Y. and N.J. attorneys general

 The 2026 World Cup is shaping up to be one of the most expensive tournaments for fans in its history, and two state attorneys general want answers as to why.

-New Jersey Attorney General Jennifer Davenport and New York Attorney General Letitia James announced Wednesday that their offices are investigating FIFA for its World Cup ticketing practices that have driven up costs for fans.
+New Jersey Attorney General Jennifer Davenport and New York Attorney General Letitia James announced Wednesday that their offices were investigating FIFA for its World Cup ticketing practices that have driven up costs for fans.

 The attorneys general point to reports that allege fans may have been misled about the locations of the seats they bought and that FIFA’s public statements and method of releasing tickets may have contributed to skyrocketing prices, officials said.

-James and Davenport’s investigation will be one of the first major governmental pushbacks on the global soccer body this tournament.
+The investigation will be one of the first major governmental pushbacks on the global soccer body this tournament.

 Whether Pennsylvania’s Attorney General Dave Sunday will join this investigation or take similar action is unclear.
 Sunday’s office did not return a request for comment.